 The Statement of Accounts contains estimated figures that are based on assumptions made by the Authority about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-The previous main item of material uncertainty relating to Icelandic banking deposits has now been resolved in the Council's favour.
-There are no further items to report.
+There are no material estimated items to report.